 Here are my tips for ending the school year right

-1. Pack up well
+1. Pack up neatly

-Decide on the stuff you’re going to work on over the summer (or that you have the best of intentions to work on) and put it in an easy-to-move and easy-to-store-at-home container.
+- Decide on the stuff you’re going to work on over the summer (or that you have the best of intentions to work on!) and put it in an easy-to-move and easy-to-store-at-home container.

-Pack up the stuff you don’t want stolen, even if you are leaving it in your classroom. #happenedtome
+- Pack up the stuff you don’t want stolen, even if you are leaving it in your classroom. #happenedtome

 2. Take pictures

-Photograph your bulletin boards, desk arrangements, centers and anything else you’re going to have to reconstruct when you come back.
 Organize the pictures (even on your phone) in the order you want to recreate them when you get back.
 For example, desk arrangement is more critical than bulletin boards.
 To most people.

 3. Make a wish list

-Make a list of what you would like to have for your classroom.
-Use an Amazon wishlist or just a memo in your phone.
 Be sure to include prices and priority so that as the summer goes by you can review the list and invest in those things you really want.
-For those of us who pore through teacher catalogs as an Olympic event, this is hard.

 4. Take time to get rid of the stuff you don’t need/want

-This is the hardest one to do, so I’ve buried it here in the middle of the list, but it’s the most important.
-It can be very hard to remember that you will be even busier in August.
 Take the time now, or you will not do it later, and you will end up living with things you don’t need or want in your classroom all next year.

 5. Make the copies you will need for the first two weeks of school.

-So, teachers fight over the copier at the beginning of school like customers wanting the last Tickle Me Elmo at Wal-mart.
 Avoid that by planning what you will need copied at the beginning of the year and doing that before you go.
 It will give you moments of joy all summer just thinking about it.
-I’m not exaggerating.

 6. Survey students

-I do a “Year in Review” activity you can download for free that I have students fill out.
 I read them carefully, and they influence everything from the way I set up my classroom to the way I emphasize content.
 I highly recommend it.

 7. Plan your first week